 Other advantages include generally smaller classes, more one-on-one time with instructors, and a heavier emphasis on hands-on learning.

 Of course, there are disadvantages as well.
 Perhaps the biggest one is that bootcamps offer certification, but not a degree.
-A C.S. degree may qualify you for a higher initial pay, and some employers consider college diploma a prerequisite for hiring.
-That said, alternative certification routes are becoming more respected, with 89% of employers believing that bootcamp graduates are just as prepared, or even more prepared, than degree holders.
+A C.S. degree may qualify you for a higher initial exit salaries, and some employers consider college diploma a prerequisite for hiring.
+That said, alternative certification routes are becoming more respected, with 89% of employers believing that bootcamp grads are just as prepared, or even more prepared, than degree holders.
 Still, there are doors that a degree will open, where a bootcamp certification will not.

 Getting a degree in computer science has traditionally been the most effective route to a career in development and programming.
 And while new companies or organizations within the tech-sphere may be just as willing to hire bootcamp graduates, the more established, non-tech companies may still prefer degree holders.

 Additionally, as previously mentioned, a C.S.
 Degree includes a greater variety of related courses.
 Students get a well-rounded education heavy on theory and related skills.
 This prepares them for a wider range of employment options as compared to the specialized training one receives from a coding bootcamp.

 On the other hand, the time and cost associated with earning a degree is difficult to overlook—particularly is you’ve already earned a degree in another field and would like some additional training to increase your career prospects.
 For the 2017-2018 school year, it’s estimated that average cost of tuitions and fees to earn a degree comes out to $34,740 for private colleges, $9,970 for in-state residents at public colleges, and $25,620 for out-of-state residents at public universities.
 Likewise, a four-year degree is just that—a four-year time commitment.
 If you’re interested in switching careers, that may be time that you don’t have.